 - Make sure they have access to mobile numbers.
 Take a look at your contacts and upgrade your data to include mobile numbers if you don’t have them already.

 - Create a call script that takes into account the current environment.
 Put people at ease and they are much more likely to continue the conversation.

 - Get a tool that helps your team manage their prospects by time zones to ensure they are calling at appropriate times.
 If your team needs to have boundaries respected between work and home life, so do your prospects.

 On the other end of the spectrum, pipeline is the name of the game for marketing leaders.
 As such, adjusting resources to double down on campaigns that bring in more qualified opportunities is an obvious move.
 But marketing must also be ready to pull its weight and support the here and now, with concentrated sales enablement programs, whether it’s a nurture email, targeted go-back campaign on previously lost opportunities, or even help putting together a custom sales presentation.

-Work together: Staying connected in a remote world
+Stay connected in a remote world.

 We can’t recommend this enough: continue to establish a new normal to encourage productivity.
 People thrive when they have established routines — but with all of the variables present in a work-from-home environment, how can you carry on your in-office culture?